Winston throws for 358 yards, Bucs beat Cardinals 30-27

 The 2018 Heisman Trophy winner hadn’t thrown an interception since Sept.
 29, a span of six games in which the Cardinals (3-6-1) have gone 3-3.

+Dean, who allowed several big plays during a 40-34 overtime loss to Seattle the previous week, picked off a throw intended for Trent Sherfield, who fell down just as the rookie closed in on the ball at the Bucs 8.
+It was one of three major mistakes that cost the Cardinals points in the second half.

+“That’s what separates the really good teams from the average teams.
+We had a bunch of those mistakes,” Arizona coach Kliff Kingsbury said.
+“Things keep showing up.
+We’ve got to do better as a team because the effort is outstanding, but we’re hurting ourselves.”

-Arizona also hurt its chances by losing a fumble for the first time all season and a huge second-half drop by tight end Maxx Williams that cost the Cardinals a sure touchdown early in the third quarter.
+Arizona also hurt its chances by losing a fumble for the first time all season, giving the ball back to Tampa Bay after Winston tossed his second interception deep in Bucs territory.
+A huge second-half drop by an uncovered Maxx Williams on fourth-and-1 from the Bucs 23 cost the Cardinals a sure touchdown early in the third quarter.

-Winston, meanwhile, overcame throwing two interceptions — one of which led to a field goal — with a 10-yard TD pass to O.J.
-Howard and leading 60-yard drive that Ronald Jones finished with a 7-yard scoring run.

 INJURIES